 The Charlotte Housing Authority (CHA) Section 8 Housing Choice Voucher waiting list is currently closed.
-It was last open for five days in September 2014.
-Prior to that opening, the waiting list was last open in 2007.
+It was last open for five days in September 2014, and prior to that in 2007.
 It is not known when this waiting list will reopen.

-There were five preferences for this waiting list.
-The preferences are homeless families, veterans, working families, near elderly and victims of domestic violence.
+The following preferences were identified: Homeless families, veterans, working families, near elderly and victims of domestic violence.

-By the end of the waiting list opening period, 32,128 people had applied for the previous housing assistance.
-This is more than 3 times the number of applications received during the last opening of the waiting list in 2007.
+By the end of the waiting list opening period, 32,128 people had applied.
+This is more than three times the number of applications received during the last opening of the waiting list in 2007.

 Did you know that you can apply for Section 8 anywhere in the country?
 If your local Section 8 waiting list is

 closed, you can apply to programs elsewhere.
 See all open waiting lists across the country on

 our Waiting Lists page.